Hamdan bin Mohammed directs to raise the financial benefit allocations for people of determination to 70 million dirhams

 Among the services are the provision of assistive devices and tools, the rehabilitation of a means of transportation or a car to be suitable for transporting a person of determination, and the rehabilitation of the work environment to support the employment of people of determination and enable them to work in a qualified and inclusive environment.

 The service meets a number of existing needs that constitute a financial burden on families, especially those who have more than one son or daughter of people of determination.
-Those wishing to submit their requests can view the conditions and criteria on the website of the Community Development Authority in Dubai or call 8002121.
-It is also possible to apply Applications and documents through the Authority’s Customer Happiness Center in Al Barsha Community Center or through the smart application (CDA_Dubai) or through the Sanad Communication Center.
+Those wishing to submit their applications can view the conditions and criteria on the website of the Community Development Authority in Dubai or call 8002121.
+Applications and documents can also be submitted through the Authority’s Customer Happiness Center in Al Barsha Community Center or through the smart application (CDA_Dubai) or through the Center Document for communication.

 Follow our latest local and sports news and the latest political and economic developments via Google news